THEATRE PERFORMANCES

 How to purchase tickets

-You can also call to 262-595-2564 speak with our friendly staff about available tickets and purchasing, or visit the Rita Box Office near the main entrance to the Rita.
-Call the Box Office for detailed hours or stop by one hour prior to each performance.
+You can also call 262-595-2564 to speak with our staff about available tickets or information on current and upcoming performances, or visit the Rita Box Office near the main entrance to the Rita.
+Please note we cannot do ticket sales over the phone.

 RECENTLY ON STAGE